Why are effective health and safety procedures important?

-Procedures, in relation to health and safety, including the safe system of work, work instructions, permits to work, etc., are agreed safe ways of doing things.
-They usually consist of step-by-step instructions and related information needed to help carry out tasks safely.
-They may include checklists, decision aids, diagrams, flow-charts and other types of job aids.
+Health and safety procedures consist of implementing a safe system of work, work instructions, permits, etc. These factors all ensure a safe working environment.
+Therefore, they usually consist of step-by-step instructions and related information needed to help carry out tasks safely.
+They may include checklists, decision aids, diagrams, flow charts and further job aids.

-Well-designed procedures are vital in standardising working practice, reducing risks, reducing human error, and improving compliance.
+Well-designed procedures are vital in standardising workplace practice, reducing risks and therefore reducing human error and improving compliance.

 During site health and safety inspections, audits and through reviewing incident investigation reports, we are often informed that procedures are not followed.
 The consequences of not following procedures or inadequate procedures can be disastrous.

 What are the Benefits of well-designed health and safety procedures?

 There are many benefits of well-designed procedures, these include:

 - Ensuring critical health and safety steps are carried out

 - Providing a basis for training and employee induction

 - Standardising working practice

 - Acting as a basis for auditing and continuous improvement